solana-foundation/developer-content/docs/toolkit/test-suite/security-scanner.md

 title: Security Vulnerability Scanner
 sidebarSortOrder: 5
 sidebarLabel: Security Scanner
+seoTitle: "How to check for security vulnerabilities in Solana programs"
 description: "How to check for security vulnerabilities in Solana programs"
 keywords:
   - solana security